Tag Archive for: Maieutics

 • Find documentation

-And to make sure you don't miss anything on our Faculty's program for the day, check out our Open House page!
+And to make sure you don't miss a thing about our faculty's program for the day, check out our Open House page!

-To find out everything you need to know about Open House Days at UM (and therefore about all its departments), visit:https://www.umontpellier.fr/articles/journee-portes-ouvertes-de-lum
+For everything you need to know about Open House events at UM (and all its departments), visit:https://www.umontpellier.fr/articles/journee-portes-ouvertes-de-lum

 • Group 1